 Is it even fair to write a review about this game?
 It’s obviously going to be a review that favors it.
 I’ve played all of the God Of War games and have been looking forward to getting my hands on this one for ages since it has been announced.
 This one follows Kratos *SPOILERS* post-destruction of Olympus and the Greek Pantheon in the new lands of Midgard.
 He’s older now, but it doesn’t mess with his strength and capability, and has a son who is learning the ropes in terms of becoming a warrior.
 While Kratos tries to bury his past he must guide his son, Atreus, in gaining strength in order to complete their task of bringing the ashes of Atreus’ dead mother to the summit of the highest mountain in all the realms.
 The gameplay is significantly different from previous GOW games and features a more “new Tomb Raider meets Dark Souls” kind of feel to it; and, believe me, it’s very welcome opposed to the constant similar hack ‘n’ slashes the older games were!

 Gorgeous looking game – Suffice to say, the game is a marvel of its time.
 If you have a 4k HDR television you’re in for a treat because any player would stunned at the sheer realism throughout the in-game world (even without the HDR feature it still looks amazing).
+Serious gamers use glass tv stand with mount for their 4K HDR TVs because they know it contributes to having a good gaming experience.
 From Alfheim to the Witch’s forest you’ll be stunned at the visual beauty and detail put into it.
 This may seem like I’m just pumping it up because it is a favored game of mine but it’s no joke that the graphics are simply the best in the business today.
 Kratos and Atreus look like real people plopped into this amazing land, the creatures and enemies scattered throughout the realms have unique designs according to their region, the landscapes are breathtaking to behold, and the layout of everything is perfect and makes sense with the story.
 The first time you see Jormungandr coming down to greet you it will make your jaw drop in awe at the sheer size and spectacle of it.

 Axe-throwing, archery, magic and “old friends” – This version of Kratos wields the mighty Leviathan Axe, one of the coolest weapons you’ll come across in any game.
 It utilizes powerful ice magic and can perform a number of different moves, can be upgraded, performs Light and Heavy Runic Attacks that cause massive damage and/or the ability to stun and freeze, and the neatest Avengers Thor-like move of recalling the thrown axe.
 Atreus uses a bow that can later be imbued with light and electricity powers, each with their own kind of stunning effects.
 Throughout gameplay players will get used to calling upon Atreus to assist Kratos in tight spots and combining their moves and powers in order to create massive area damage to handle hordes of enemies.
 The button map layout is perfect for utilizing all of the various moves and feels natural after only a short time.
 Complexity definitely comes into play if you’re looking to tackle higher difficulties and it all works so well together when taking on the tougher enemies like trolls, Ancients, or the Valkyries.
 Upgrading equipment and skills is done by spending Hacksilver with materials and Experience points, respectively, to add a whole bunch of different combinations for players and their play-styles.
 What’s even greater about it is that different armors actually look significantly different and sometimes unique to specific realms rather than just color-palette swaps like most games do.
 The conclusion that I’m still getting to is, there were no shortcuts or cheap compromises when they were developing this spectacle of a game.